 The chronicle lines king Pyinbya from king Thsinhka (Simha ?), but is not explicit about the latter' s background except that he was of royal bone.
 However, the mention of Rammavati reminded us of the Chenla king Bhavavarman' s exploit during his conquest over the Menam Valley.
 According to the Mon tradition, Bhavavarman founded Rammavati soon after the fall of the Kambujan Empire by his own exploit.
 His change of faith from Vishnuite to Buddhism restored back the Mon tradition of Dvaravati.
 His extensive conquest furthermore enabled his descendant Anuruddha to spread Hinayana Buddhism into upper Burma.
-It was at the same time that Xiang-mai chronicle mentions about Anuruddha building northern Siams countries into Buddhist strongholds at Anindipura that became since the precursor of the Angkorian cakravatin empire (Xiang-Mai
+It was at the same time that the Xiang-Mai chronicle commenting on Anuruddha building Xiang-Mai as a Buddhist stronghold of northern Siam countries to become since the precursor of the Angkorean cakravatin empire (Xiang-Mai

-: The Chenla Connectiomn: The Work of Anuruddha).
-After Angkor was formed, we had seen that Rammavati was under Lavo's control and ruled by Jayavarman III, the son of Jayavarman II who was the founder of the Angkorian Empire (The making of a Cakravatin Empire: The dependency of Angkor: Lawaratha as a cardinal state of Angkor).
-From the two facts set together, we believe that Pyinbya who was no other than Bhavavarman I (or his descendant Anuruddha), moved his court to Arimaddana and left Rammavati to be part of the Angkorian Empire.
-The next account about the break of king Pyinbya' lineage by the usurpation might explain the obscurity of Bhavavasrman I' s own descendants following the fall of the Chenla Empire (The Chenla Empire: The Chenla legacy: The Chenl's conquest).
+: The Chenla Connection: The Work of Anuruddha).
+After Angkor was formed, we had seen that Rammavati was under Lavo' s control and ruled by Jayavarman III, the son of the Angkorean monarch Jayavarman II (The making of a Cakravatin Empire: The dependency of Angkor: Lawaratha as a cardinal state of Angkor).
+From the two facts set together, we believe that Pyinbya who was no other than Bhavavarman I (or his descendant Anuruddha), moved his court to Arimaddana and left Sri Dharmaraja to be part of the Angkorean Empire.
+The next account about the break of king Pyinbya' s lineage by a usurper might explain the obscurity of Bhavavasrman I' s own descendants, following the fall of the Chenla Empire (The Chenla Empire: The Chenla legacy: The Chenl's conquest).
 In the year 878, Pyinbya's son named Tannek became king of Arimaddana.
 The new king loves horse and was a master of horsemanship.
 This hobby would put him in a collision course with another strong personality named Ngahkwe who happened to become his assassin and his replacement for the throne of Pagan.
 His background was obscure but according to legend, was related to two Burmese brothers in a family feud.
 In their fight, the elder won and the younger fled and lived in hiding at Sale.
 He had a grandson Ngahkwe whose parents sold him to a wealthy man.
 The rich man was hash, so Ngahkwe left him and entered the service of the king Tannek as the groom of the royal stables.
 Following the king order, he dug a pit for the horse-dung and set fire to burn the dung.
 One day, during the visit of king Tannek, he pushed the king into the dung-pit and killed him.
 After the assassination, he forced the queen and the Burmese court to crown him king.
 It was how the original Anuruddha lineage ended at Pagan.
 Ngahkwe was succeeded by his son Theinhko who became king in the year 277.
 He was killed at the age of forty-one in an incidence that was quite dramatic as his father' s beginning in the court of Pagan.
 In a riding excursion for sport in the forest, he was hungry and stopped in a farmer's plantation to pluck and eat a cucumber.
 Because he plucked it without telling the farmer, the farmer thought that he was a thief.
 The farmer then struck him with a spade that he died.
 The farmer became king himself and established his own lineage known as the Cucumber Gardener King.
 Last and not least, the legend about King Kunhsaw Kyaungbyu, Anuruddha's father who emerged back to claim the Arimaddana's throne, furthermore connects the kings of Pyinbya's lineage to the same Anuruddha lineage of the Chenla king Bhavavarman' s descendant.

+The dynastic crises started at Sri Dharamaraja, but evidences show that Ramanadesa was the next seat of crises to come.
 Known as the Cucumber Gardener, the next king of Pagan was not of royal bone.
 He was a farmer who planted cucumbers in his private garden.
-His story begins with the late king of Pagan Theinhko entering into his garden and without asking, picked some cucumbers to satisfy his hunger.
+His story began with the late king of Pagan Theinhko entering into his garden and without asking, picked some cucumbers to satisfy his hunger.
 Not knowing that the intruder was a king, the gardener stroked him with a spade.
 As recounted next in the Glass Palace Chronicle, he would become king himself.

 One of the queen of king Tannek, what time Sale Ngahkwe killed the king and came to the throne, ran down from the palace with a child in her womb, for she would not brook becoming queen to Ngahkwe.
 She dwelt in Kyaungbyu, which is known as Nagakyaung.
 There, Kyaungbyumin was born.